SineStriker/UTAU-Multisampler/README.md

 ## Description
 There is no resampling function in itself, but other resampler can be linked through Flags.

 ## Preparation
 1. Create a new text file in the directory "C:\ProgramData\UTAU Plugin\Multisampler".
+2. You may need to add the subdirectories manually.
-Enter the following and save as config.ini.
-(The charset must be ANSI)
+3. Input lines like following and save as "config.ini".
+4. The charset must be ANSI.

 ```
 [Settings]